Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 |Program Application (English)|

 Request program information electronically: Electronic copies of program information are available by email upon request.
-Call 1-866-399-7696 to request electronic copies.
-Please be prepared to provide an email address that the information can be sent to when calling.
+Call 1-866-899-6018 to request electronic copies.
+Please be prepared when calling to provide an email address to receive the requested information.

-Request program information by U.S. postal mail: A patient can request program information by mail.
-Information requests can be mailed to:
+Request program information by U.S. postal mail: A patient can request program information by mail:

 How do I apply?